cwcon/push/about/index.md

 # About Push

-*Push* is an experiment on its way to being a journal.
+*Push* is an experiment on its way to becoming an academic journal on the research & applied theory of source-level digital writing.

 ## A Meritocracy

 *Push* has [a staff](/about/people.html) of exactly one person at this point.
-But nobody’s going to get appointed to any title or rank.
-Unlike other journals that go out and seek the endorsement of big-name scholars, *Push* is going to operate like any other open-source project.
+But nobody gets appointed to any title or rank.
+Unlike the academic tradition of seeking endorsement from big-name scholars, *Push* is going to operate like any other open-source project.
 Want a spot on the board?
 An editorship?
-You have to earn it by [contributing](/contribute/) to the journal.
+You can only earn it by [contributing](/contribute/) to the journal.

 ## Radical Openness